awsdocs/aws-site-to-site-vpn-user-guide/doc_source/SetUpVPNConnections.md

 + Step 5: [Create a Site\-to\-Site VPN Connection and Configure the Customer Gateway Device](#vpn-create-vpn-connection)

 These procedures assume that you have a VPC with one or more subnets\.

+For steps to create a Site\-to\-Site VPN connection on a transit gateway, see [Creating a Transit Gateway VPN Attachment](create-tgw-vpn-attachment.md)\.

 ## Create a Customer Gateway<a name="vpn-create-cgw"></a>